I Miss Political Comedy

 And this is one of the reasons I miss Jon Stewart so much.
 He wrecked so many people with his brilliant words and rhetoric, and in all of it, I never felt like there was animosity hiding behind his thoughts.
 I felt there was political motivation.
 And certainly an urge to impact others with his words.
 But it always felt like he was searching for the truth, rather than spewing venomous hatred onto others.

 And always, his primary goal was humor.
+And he was the nucleus of political comedy.

 Even with his political rivals, like Bill O’reilly, it felt like the banter between them was taken in the humorous spirit it was meant.